thenameisvijay/MVVM_Retrofit_Paging_Hilt/README.md

 MVVM_Retrofit_Paging_Hilt

-In this project we have used HILT, Navigation Component, Retrofit, Paging using [News API](https://newsapi.org)
+In this project we have used HILT, Navigation Component, Retrofit, Paging using [Github API](https://docs.github.com/en/rest/overview/api-previews)